 One Drive Doesn’t Work Properly

-Another which can force you to not to upgrade to Windows 10 is its unresolved issues with one drive.
+Another which can force you to not to upgrade to Win 10 is its unresolved issues with one drive.
 The problem of visibility of folders in file explorer and option to drag and drop still persists.
 You cannot drop file unless you are sign in.

 Win 10 asks you to choose folder shown in file explorer and when selected other folders become unaccessible.
 But Microsoft has promised to fix one drive problem.